dndworld/dndworld.github.io/rules.md

 Do not write messages in those channels unless you’ve been specifically called upon by a staff member to do so, or you are self-reporting issues.

-If you have something to add to the discussion, send a message to the `@-FanMail-` bot.
+If you have something to add to the discussion, send a message to the `@FanMail` bot.
 ==- 7️ **All forms of advertising are prohibited.**

 This includes advertisement for art commissions.
 The only exceptions are officially sanctioned material, such as partner servers.
 The guidelines for establishing server partnership are pinned in [!badge icon="/images/discord-mark-blue.svg" variant="info" text="#partner-servers"](https://discord.com/channels/512870694883950598/529249355748605952).

-For inquiries involving paid promotions and/or giveaways, please message `@-FanMail-`.
+For inquiries involving paid promotions and/or giveaways, please message `@FanMail`.
 ==- 8️ **Refrain from discussing divisive topics.**
 This server is not an appropriate place for discussing divisive topics, such as politics, religion, and current world events/issues.
 ==- 9️ **Do not ping roles or high-ranking staff members without explicit permission.**